fact-sealevel/fittedismip-gris/README.md

 Create a container based on the image (`docker run --rm`), mount volumes for both the input and output data sub-directories and set the working directory to the location of the app in the container (`-w`).
 Then, call the application, passing the desired input arguments and making sure that the paths for each input argument are relative to the mounted volumes.
 Replace the paths for each mounted volume with the location of `data/input/` and `data/output/` on your machine.

 >[!IMPORTANT]
 > This module **requires** a `climate.nc` file that is the output of the FACTS FAIR module, which is created outside of this prototype.
 Before running the example, manually move the file into `./data/input` and ensure that the filename matches that passed to `climate-file`.
+The number of samples (`--nsamps`) drawn in the FAIR run must pass the number of samples specified in this run (default = 200).

 ```shell